googleapis/google-cloud-python/packages/pandas-gbq/docs/source/writing.rst

    If the ``if_exists`` argument is set to ``'append'``, the destination dataframe will be written to the table using the defined table schema and column types.
-The dataframe must match the destination table in structure and data types.
+The dataframe must contain fields (matching name and type) currently in the destination table.
    If the ``if_exists`` argument is set to ``'replace'``, and the existing table has a different schema, a delay of 2 minutes will be forced to ensure that the new schema has propagated in the Google environment.
 See